 On this page

-It is important to note that these figures reflect people who approach SHS agencies for support and do not measure the population level unmet demand for support.
-Results from the 2014 General Social Survey suggest that of those who had experienced homelessness in the last 10 years, approximately 67% did not seek assistance (ABS 2014).
+It is important to note that these figures reflect people who approach SHS agencies for support and do not reflect the level unmet demand for support for the whole of the Australian population.
+Results from the 2014 General Social Survey suggest that of those who had experienced homelessness in the last 10 years, approximately 67% did not seek assistance during their most recent experience of homelessness (ABS 2014).

 For those that do approach a SHS agency, there may be a range of reasons an agency cannot provide assistance.
 For example, the person may be seeking a specialised service not offered by that particular agency, the agency may not have the capacity to provide assistance at that time or the person may not be in the target group for the agency.
-An Australian Council of Social Service survey found that, in 2019, 76% of staff in housing and homelessness services reported an increase in the number of clients they were unable to support and 36% reported rarely or never being able to meet demand (ACOSS 2019).
+Research found that in 2019, 76% of staff in housing and homelessness services reported an increase in the number of clients they were unable to support and 36% reported rarely or never being able to meet demand (ACOSS 2019).

 Key findings – Unassisted requests for services